What are Blue Bonds?

 The Republic of Seychelles, in 2018, was the first to come with a sovereign blue bond.
 The objective of the bond was to save Seychelles’ 115 islands, which are flanked by coral.
 Seychelles’ issue got the support of the World Bank, as well as its Global Environment Facility.

-Going ahead, such bonds can prove very beneficial for Africa’s blue economy as well.
-The continent has a coastline of more than 47,000 km, as well as 38 coastal and island states.
+Going ahead, such bonds can also prove very beneficial for Africa’s blue economy.
+The continent has a more than 47,000 km coastline, as well as 38 coastal and island states.
 The fisheries industry in the continent employs over 12 million people and generates revenue of over $24 billion.
 Rising temperature and growing pollution may endanger the livelihood of communities dependent on fisheries and the ocean in Africa.

 Blue Bonds – How They Help?